tshanedc/bikesharing_finalproject/README.md

 In total, our final dataset was created by taking a total of 66 CSV files with over 26,000,000 rows and 8 columns each.

 ### Analysis Question
-As previously introduced, our analysis question is **“Are Capital Bike Share riders rational actors?”**.
+Our analysis questions are:

+ - Are there rider behaviors we can observe from the ride iniatiation location?

+ - Does weekday or weekend have any effect on riders behavior and their decision to become a member?

+ - How have above behaviors changed rates of membership and ridership due to COVID19?

-To sustain, or refute, our hypothesis the analysis dived into:
+To sustain or refute our hypothesis, the analysis dived into:
 - Total bike rides per year
 - Distribution of ‘member type’ per station
-- Time of the day and day of the week of the ride
+- 'Time of the day' and 'day of the week' of the ride
 - Location of Bike stations (lat, long)

 ### Description of Data Exploration Phase
 The data exploration phase started with a review of the websites of the known bike share services in different cities in the United States.
 We were able to find available data for the cities of New York, Chicago, Pittsburgh, Boston and Washington D.C.